OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 X-Powered-By: Mono
 ```

 From the `X-Powered-By` field, we understand that the web application framework is likely to be `Mono`.
 However, although this approach is simple and quick, this methodology doesn't work in all cases.
 It is possible to easily disable `X-Powered-By` header by a proper configuration.
-There are also several techniques that allow a web site to obfuscate HTTP headers (see an example in the [Remediation](#remediation) section).
+There are also several techniques that allow a site to obfuscate HTTP headers (see an example in the [Remediation](#remediation) section).
 In the example above, we can also note that a specific version of `nginx` is being used to serve the content.

 In the same example, the tester could either miss the `X-Powered-By` header or obtain an answer like the following: